malmostad/sitevision_assets/README.md

 The `src` directory structure contains the source files for Sass/CSS and CoffeeScript.
 Will not be deployed to a server.

-The `public` and `dist` directories does not contain any files in the Git repository but are used as output directories for generated asset files during development and build distribution respectively.
-The contents on those directories are ignored by the `.gitignore` file.
-They are automatically cleaned before usage and can also be manually be clean with the `grunt clean` task.
+The contents of `public` and `dist` are excluded from the Git repository by the `.gitignore` file.
+Those are used as output directories for generated asset files during development and build distribution respectively.
+They are automatically cleaned when running tasks and can also be be clean manually with the `grunt clean` task.

-`vendor` contains files from other repositories used for development.
-They are checked in to this repository to ensure that all developers have the same versions.
+`vendor` contains Sass utilities shared with our other applications.
+They are checked in to this repository to ensure that all developers working with this system have the same version.
 See *Shared Sass Utilities* below.

 ## Development Setup